danielwegener/logback-kafka-appender/README.md

 ## Serialization

-Kafka ships with an `PatternLayoutKafkaEncoder` that works like a common `PatternLayoutEncoder` (with the distinction that it creates kafka message payloads instead of appending to a synchronous `OutputStream`).
+This module provides a `PatternLayoutKafkaEncoder` that works like a common `PatternLayoutEncoder` (with the distinction that it creates byte-arrays instead of appending them to a synchronous `OutputStream`).

-The `PatternLayoutKafkaEncoder` takes a common `ch.qos.logback.core.Layout` as layout-parameter.
+The `PatternLayoutKafkaEncoder` uses a regular `ch.qos.logback.core.Layout` as layout-parameter.

-This allows you to use any layout that is capable of laying out an `ILoggingEvent` like for example the [logstash-logback-encoder's `LogstashLayout`](https://github.com/logstash/logstash-logback-encoder#usage).
+This allows you to use any layout that is capable of laying out an `ILoggingEvent` like a well-known `PatternLayout` or for example the
+[logstash-logback-encoder's `LogstashLayout`](https://github.com/logstash/logstash-logback-encoder#usage).

 ### Custom Serialization

+If you want to write something different than string on your kafka logging topic, you may roll your encoding mechanism.
+A use case would be to to smaller message sizes and/or better serialization/deserialization performance on the producing or consuming side.
+Useful formats could be BSON, Avro or others.

-TBD Just roll your own `KafkaMessageEncoder`.
+Just roll your own `KafkaMessageEncoder`.
 The interface is quite simple:

 ```java
 package com.github.danielwegener.logback.kafka.encoding;